 Watch: A full-size Lego F1 model built using five lakh bricks enters Guinness

-Watch: A full-size Lego F1 model built using five lakh bricks enters Guinness2 min read .
-Updated: 27 Sep 2021, 08:53 AM IST
+Watch: A full-size Lego F1 model built using five lakh bricks enters Guinness

 Promoters of the F1 race to be held in Saudi Arabia oversaw the entire building process which ensured the Lego model entered the Guinness World Records.